 - Complimentary Wi-Fi

-And don’t forget, you already get an early park admission to The Wizarding World of Harry Potter™ one hour before the theme park opens (valid theme park admission required) and free Universal Express℠ Unlimited ride access to SKIP THE REGULAR LINES in both theme parks all day for all guests of your room, a benefit worth up to $125.00 USD per person, per day (valid theme park admission required).
+And don’t forget, you already get an early park admission to The Wizarding World of Harry Potter™ one hour before the theme park opens (valid theme park admission required).
+Free Universal Express℠ Unlimited ride access to SKIP THE REGULAR LINES in both theme parks all day for all guests of your room, a benefit worth up to $125.00 USD per person, per day (valid theme park admission required).

 Choosing the Portofino is particularly worth doing if you can cram your whole family into a room (rooms can accept 4-5 people max) and want to stay over Christmas or Thanksgiving when a pass can cost as much as $150 USD per person.
 The holiday seasons are also when the lines are longest, so it is well worth having these passes.

-The Hard Rock has the smallest club lounge of these three hotels, which means that during dinner, there can be a queue stretching right out of the door!
+The Hard Rock has the smallest club lounge of these three hotels, which means that there can be a queue stretching right out of the door during dinner!
 For this reason alone, this is the worst of the three Universal hotels for club lounge, although the spread of food is marginally better than the Royal Pacific with a vegetarian option; expect cheese and crackers, vegetables salad, and two entrees for your evening offering.

 This is the cheapest of the three Universal hotels (and not the best deal, if you book via our concierge, the Portofino Bay comes out the best deal) and the second furthest when walking to the parks.
 The pool at the Royal Pacific has a fun boat water feature where the kids can play but no slide, which is a disadvantage.
 I do, however, like the tropical Royal Pacific theme.
 Compared to the other two onsite hotel pools, the Portofino Bay wins and is by far the best.